Chart Color Schemes

 Merbein features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 66.1% of all households, including 25.0% couples with children, 27.5% couples without children, and 13.0% single parent families.
-Non-family households account for the remaining 33.9%, with lone person households at 31.2% and group households comprising 2.4%.
-The median household size is 2.3 people, which is smaller than the Regional Vic. average of 2.4.
+Non-family households comprise the remaining 33.9%, with lone person households at 31.2% and group households at 2.4%.
+The median household size is 2.3 people, smaller than the Regional Vic. average of 2.4.

 Frequently Asked Questions - Households